OIT-ADS-Web/vivo_widgets/README.markdown

 1. Clone the VIVO Widgets project.

 2. Change into the project directory and launch [sbt](http://www.scala-sbt.org/) and tell it to create an executable jar.
-This will create an excecuble jar located at ``target/vivo-widgets.jar``
+This will create an executable jar located at ``target/vivo-widgets.jar``

     ```